Formentera’s small and secluded beaches

 camera

 When looking for a little more tranquillity, there are many small beaches where you can escape to.
-Many have small secluded bays, ideal for nudists or couples that want to relax away from the crowds.
-Most are blessed with pristine, shallow waters to cool off in and when surrounded by rocks are ideal for snorkelling.
+Many have small secluded bays, ideal for nudists or couples who want to relax away from the crowds.
+Most are blessed with pristine, shallow waters to cool off in, and when surrounded by rocks, they are ideal for snorkelling.
 Here's our selection of some of the best.

 El Tiburón